-For time spent in negotiations agreed locally according to § 2-3 shop stewards shall be compensated for lost earnings when meetings take place during the individual shop steward's regular working hours.
-Payment for meetings that are held during off-duty hours shall be made at the hourly wage rate calculated according to the rules for public holidays and I and 17 May.
+Attempts shall be made to hold meetings referred to in § 2-3 during the individual shop steward's regular working hours and shop stewards shall be compensated for lost earnings.
+Payment for meetings that are held during off-duty hours shall be made at the standard hourly wage rate (calculated according to the rules of the A-Scheme (A-Ordningen)).